SAP-samples/teched2022-DT261/exercises/ex0/README.md

    - Provide your username and password and press ***Log On***.

       > **Note**
-      > During your TechEd hands-on, you will be provided with a predefined username and password.
+      > During your TechEd Hands-On, you will be provided with a predefined username and password.

       ![](images/1.png)